-In year two, students on the Economics pathway must take the compulsory modules listed.
-Students can take ECON217 or ECON215 in semester one.
+In year two, students on the Economics pathway can do either ECON217 or ECON215 in semester one.
 In semester two students can do either ECON211 or ECON241 or ECON251.

-Students on the Finance pathway must take the compulsory modules listed.
-Students can take ECON211 or ECON241 or ECON251 in semester two.
+Students on the Finance pathway can do either ECON211 or ECON241 or ECON251 in semester two.
 ACFI204 is a compulsory module on this pathway only.